 Not every car accident leads to injuries.
 However, even without physical harm, crashes can still be costly.
 Damage to your vehicle, rental car expenses, and other costs can add up quickly.
-Learning about typical settlement amounts and how the process works can help you make informed decisions.
+Learning about typical settlement amounts and how the process works can help you make informed decisions, including when the time is right to get the help of a Las Vegas car accident attorney.

 What Factors Influence Settlement Amounts?